mawimawi/datadjables/README.md

 Filtering by columns is made possible by the great ColumnFilter plugin http://code.google.com/p/jquery-datatables-column-filter/wiki/ColumnFilter

-It's under quite heavy development, and I plan to make available custom columns which are searchable and sortable.
+It's under quite heavy development.
+At the moment there are already custom columns available which are searchable and sortable.

 An example for this is a model like this:

     class Person(models.Model):
         birthdate = models.DateField()